vingstar/PrivateAI_papers_and_libs/README.md

-Currently, this is mainly an individual repository for keeping up with the lateset advancement in Privacy-Preserving AI field.
+Currently, this is mainly a personal repository for keeping up with the lateset advancement in Privacy-Preserving AI field.
 It consists of two main parts, the first being the academic papers, the other being the concrete engineering libraries.

 > Some comments on these work are just personal, and maybe incorrect.
 All the selected work here still have my highest appreciation.